 Course material for each week (except week 1) will be released the Friday before the week begins at 8AM, EST. Students will have the whole week to complete the material and the student needs to take the assigned weekly quiz by 10PM (EST) on Friday of that week (see the course schedule for details).
-There are no make-ups for the quizzes, unless coordinated with the Instructor.
-The quizzes need to be taken by 10PM EST each week.
+There are no make-ups for the quizzes.
+They need to be taken by 10PM EST each week.

 The quizzes are meant to be a study guide to prepare a student for the three exams.
 Because of this, students ideally should adhere to the same testing guidelines for the quizzes as will be enforced for the three exams (e.g. no notes, no book, no help from other students).
-Students do not need to take the quizzes using HonorLock
+Students do not need to take the quizzes using HonorLock or at a Testing Center